phpearth/docs/js/debugging.md

-A simple and relatively effective way to debug your front end JavaScript code is to add the `console.log(var)` to parts where you want to check if the output matches the expecte one.
+A simple and relatively effective way to debug your front end JavaScript code is to add the `console.log(var)` to parts where you want to check if the output matches the expected value.
 Similar technique as adding break points to your code.

 The `console.log` output is visible in browser's console: